 Photos can really help sell a story into your local papers.
-Do your best to engineer exciting and interesting photos.
-People standing in a line is not the most interesting of pictures, so try to get something a bit more lively.
+Do your best to engineer exciting and interesting photos., and ones which will help tell your story.
+The classic three non-descript men standing in a line is not the most interesting of pictures and will have been seen time and again, so try to get something a bit more lively.